What Is The Liver?

 Thank you very much shiningirisheyes and Farmer Rachel!
 I am so happy to reach number 50!

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on December 05, 2012:
+Rachel Koski Nielsen from Pennsylvania to Minnesota on December 05, 2012:

 Congrats on your 50th hub!
 This is a great one, very well put together and informative.